 Our annual fall trail brushing and signing event is held with over 50 volunteer workers present.
 After the work is done, everyone enjoys the famous chili dump with refreshments.
 Our club works hard to keep our trails in excellent shape.

 The Rome Sno-Bandits have grown in many ways.
-We are now a club of over 200 and we maintain about 35 miles of snowmobile trails.
-In 2008 the Saratoga Chug a Bugs merged with the Rome Sno-Bandits.
-With the merger the Sno-Bandits picked up an additional 10 miles of trail and some members of the Chug a Bugs.
+We are now a club of over 200 members.
+We maintain about 35 miles of snowmobile trails.
+In 2008, the Saratoga Chug a Bugs merged with the Rome Sno-Bandits.
+With the merger, the Sno-Bandits picked up an additional 10 miles of trails and some members of the Chug a Bugs Club.